15 Critical Cyber Security Tips for Business

 Whenever you're in doubt, call your managed IT service provider or the person who sent the email.

 - Run software that is no longer supported (end of life)

 If you don't have up to date software then you don't have the most up to date security patches.
 This makes it easier for cyber criminals to exploit you through the software you use every day.

-It's particularly important to upgrade when software you're using comes to "end of life".
-This means that it's no longer being supported, and security patches are no longer being released, leaving vulnerabilities the software open to attack.
+It's particularly important to upgrade when the software you're using comes to "end of life".
+This means that it's no longer being supported, and security patches are no longer being released, leaving vulnerabilities in the software open to attack.

 BACKUP YOUR DATA & HAVE A DISASTER RECOVERY PLAN

 - Have a monitored backup system in place

 - Backup regularly and check your backup regularly

 - Make sure your business has a disaster recovery plan